 Montgomery: The Montgomery County Science Research Competition (MCSRC), open to

 students in grades 6 to 12, is usually held in March at Ursinus College.

 enter, the adult sponsor (i.e., parent) must attend a 1½-hour Rules Interpretation

 Meeting (date TBA).

 For more information, visit the MCSRC website or email Phil Rittenhouse at firstname.lastname@example.org.

 New Jersey homeschoolers may want to consider the NJ Home Educators Science Fair.
 For information, email Roy Costa.

-From the county science fairs, winners advance to the Delaware Valley Science Fairs, scheduled for March 29 to 31, 2016, at the Greater Philadelphia Expo Center in Oaks.
-(Set-up is March 29, judging is March 30, and awards ceremony is March 31.)
+From the county science fairs, winners advance to the Delaware Valley Science Fairs, scheduled for April 3-5, 2018, at the Greater Philadelphia Expo Center in Oaks.
+(Set-up is April 3, judging is April 4, and awards ceremony is April 5.)
 This fair draws from 13 counties in Delaware, South Jersey, and Southeast Pennsylvania.

-From the regional science fairs, 9th to 12th grade winners advance to the International Science and Engineering Fair, scheduled for May 8-13, 2016, in Phoenix.
+From the regional science fairs, 9th to 12th grade winners advance to the International Science and Engineering Fair, scheduled for May 13-18, 2018, in Pittsburgh.

 by Lisa Swieson, GPHSF Director